Bern Porter: As publisher

 From 1944 to 1948, Porter and George Leite co-published a West Coast literary and artistic magazine called Circle.

 In 1946 Porter published Kenneth Patchen's Panels for the Walls of Heaven, an edition of 750 copies.
 In addition, 150 copies were reserved as an edition of painted books, uniquely decorated, signed and numbered by Patchen.

 Porter's imprint Bern Porter Books is best known for publishing the first editions of several works by Henry Miller.

 Bern Porter Books published Miller's pacifist tract Murder the Murderers (1944) and sixteen other books by Miller, including The Plight of the Creative Artist in the United States of America (Bern Porter, Houlton, Me., 1944), Semblance of a Devoted Past (Bern Porter, Berkeley 1944), a book of watercolors, Echolalia (Bern Porter, Berkeley in 1945; at the same time in England), the Henry Miller Miscellania (Bern Porter, San Mateo, Calif, 1945), his Miller bibliography and Michael Fraenkel On the Genesis of the Tropic of Cancer (1946).

 Porter designed Kenneth Patchen's Panels for the Walls of Heaven (Berkeley 1946); published the first books of the young Philip Lamantia (Erotic Poems; 1946), by Leonard Wolf : Hamadryad Hunted (1948); James Schevill (Tensions; 1947) and Robert Duncan : Heavenly City Earthly City (1947).
 For this purpose: Parker Tyler's The Granite Butterfly: A Poem in Nine Cantos (Berkeley 1945); Yvan Goll English Poems Fruit from Saturn, a response to Hiroshima and Nagasaki (1945; also in Hemispheres Editions, New York 1946); Hubert Creekmore: Formula (Berkeley 1947); Albert Cossery: Men God Forgot (1948).

 From Guam Porter published the first book by James Erwin Schevill: The American Fantasies (Agana 1951).
 In the 1950s also appearing: poetry collections of Beat filmmaker Christopher Maclaine: The Crazy Bird (1951) and Word (1954); Gerd Stern: First Poems and Others (1952).
 Stern was a New Yorker friend Lamantia's, of his (first) wife.
 From the photographer Goldian (Gogo) Nesbit, the book Graffiti (1955) and two broadsides also appeared in 1955.
 Other authors of the series Bern Porter Broadsides were James Catnach, Kenneth Patchen, Mason Jordan Mason (Totem and Taboo) and Porter himself.
 From Schevill a poetry book The Right to Greet and Selected Poems (1959).
 From Kenneth Rexroth : A Bestiary for My Daughters Mary and Katherine (1955).

 As scientist

 Prior to World War II, Porter contributed to the development of the cathode ray tube.

 During World War II, Porter worked on the Manhattan Project.
 He worked in Oak Ridge, Tennessee, on the part of the project devoted to the separation of the highly enriched uranium needed to construct atomic bombs.
 After bombs were dropped on Hiroshima and Nagasaki, Porter regretted his involvement with the project and became an outspoken pacifist.

-In the 1960s, Porter worked on NASA's Saturn V manned rocket program.
+In the 1960s, Porter worked on NASA's Saturn V crewed rocket program.